alamincse/Learnphp/README.md

 INSTALL PROCESS
 ----------------
 ```
-1. After download, put your project on your server directory like -(like_C://xampp/htdocs/... ).
+1. After download, put your project on your server directory (like C://xampp/htdocs/... ).
 ```
 ```
 2. Go to your phpmyadmin area by your browser(like http://localhost/phpmyadmin).